jeffreyhwatson/online_outcomes/README.md

 ***
 ## Data Preparation: SQL & Object Oriented Methods

 SQL, data preparation and EDA experiments undertaken in the [Data Cleaning/EDA Notebook](./notebooks/exploratory/cleaning_eda.ipynb) were ultimately coded into data frame creation, data cleaning, and feature engineering OOP methods for a Database class.
-This was done so the methods could be implemented on the fly to create various data configurations in the modeling, error analysis, and recommendations notebooks.
+This work was done so the methods could be implemented on the fly to create various data configurations in the modeling, error analysis, and recommendations notebooks.
 The code located in the [class_Database.py](./src/class_Database.py) file.

 ## Data Prepartion: Overview